Creative, unexpected ways to mow a tiny lawn professionally, even the most difficult-to-access lots.

 Calculate the dollars per man-hour.

-These tiny lots can be inconvenient, but they can be very, very lucrative.
+Tiny lawn maintenance may be inconvenient, but it can also be very, very lucrative.
 One CLIP user brings home $50 to $100 per man-hour on these jobs!
 Do some job costing and figure out what you’d need to charge to make it worth your while.
 You might be surprised by how much people are willing to pay.

 Offer to redo the lawn instead.